Monday, February 12, 4pm

 Students who take first-year German during the academic year, or who test into intermediate level German, can enroll in intermediate level German in the summer, and attend our advanced level courses in the fall.

-L3/L4: Through the Yale Summer Session, we have conducted a successful combined third and fourth semester class in New Haven and Berlin since 2004.
-In this course, students spend four weeks in New Haven (for GMAN 130), living either in a dorm or off-campus, and then spend four weeks studying in Germany in Berlin (GMAN 140).
+L3/L4: Through the Yale Summer Session, we have conducted a successful combined third and fourth semester class in New Haven and Berlin since 2004, and this year (2018) the program will be held in Jena and Berlin.
+In this course, students spend four weeks in Jena (for GMAN 130) and then spend four weeks studying in Germany in Berlin (GMAN 140).

 Read below for what former students said about their experiences with their host families: